heywillmosley/thenewhuman/wp-content/plugins/coursepress/readme.txt

 7. Massively customizable

 == Changelog ==

+= 2.1.4 =
+* Fixed: Course certificate email settings were hidden for nonpremium users.
+* Fixed: Discussion layout issue.
+* Fixed: Missing new instructor on instructors list.
+* Fixed: On a course structure show section without modules if "Show units without modules" is checked.
+* Fixed: PHP notices when try to edit not exited unit.
+* Fixed: Problem with display course sub-menu on the frontend.
+* Fixed: Show unit progress on admin panel.
+* Fixed: There was no ability to remove instructor.
+* Fixed: Typo in notifications configuration.
+* Fixed: Typo in MarketPress integration box.
+* Improved: Added filters to get_time_estimation() functions: coursepress_course_get_time_estimation, coursepress_unit_get_time_estimation, coursepress_module_get_time_estimation.
+* Improved: Prevent saves units before fetching all data.

 = 2.1.3 =
 * Fixed: Unit and Pages TinyMCE editor does not work after WordPress update to 4.9.